apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/proxy/apecloud-mysql-proxy.md

 ## Enable Proxy dynamically

-As its name suggests, ApeCloud MySQL Proxy in essential is a database proxy.
+As its name suggests, ApeCloud MySQL Proxy in nature is a database proxy.
 An ApeCloud MySQL Raft Group can be switched to an ApeCloud MySQL Proxy cluster by setting `proxyEnabled=true`.

 <Tabs>
 <TabItem value="kbcli" label="kbcli" default>